-Not all optimization measures are useful
+Not all optimization measures make sense

-Watch out when selling at Plugin!
+Watch out when selling plugin!

 Why don't your customers buy mobile?

-Therefore you should now switch to HTTPS
+That's why you should now switch to HTTPS now

-Here's what 10 experts have to say about WordPress security
+What 10 experts say about WordPress security

 Update makes Gutenberg the default editor